Russo-European Laika

-Russo-European Laika (Russko-Evropeĭskaya Láĭka) is the name of a breed of hunting dog that originated in the forested region of northern Europe and Russia, one of several breeds developed from landrace Laika dogs of Spitz type.
+Russo-European Laika (Russko-Evropeĭskaya Láĭka) is the name of a breed of hunting dog that originated in the forested regions of north-eastern Europe, one of several breeds developed from landrace Laika dogs of Spitz type.
 The Russo-European Laika itself dates to a breeding program begun in 1944 by E. I. Shereshevsky of the All-Union Research Institute for the Hunting Industry, in Kalinin (now Tver) Province.

 Breed recognition

 The Russo-European Laika is recognized by the Fédération Cynologique Internationale in the Spitz and Primitive types/Section 2: Nordic Hunting Dogs Group.
 The breed is listed along with two other Russian dogs, the East Siberian Láĭka and the West Siberian Láĭka.

 Breed standard

 The Russo-European Laika is described as being of medium size, males being about 54 to 60 cm at the withers and females about 52 to 58 cm.
 The breed has prick ears and a sickle tail carried over the back.
 Temperament should be non aggressive.
 Colour can be any of the normal Spitz-type colours, but red and ticking on the legs is undesirable.